 4. Agree on a solution.
 Reach an explicit, collaborative agreement about what each of you will do differently in the future.

 5. Follow up on your agreements.
-Many attempts at resolving conflict end in failure and fighting, but following up proves your commitment to view conflict resolution as a process rather than a one-shot deal.
+Many attempts at resolving conflict end in failure, but following up proves your commitment to view conflict resolution as a process rather than a one-shot deal.

-As marriage and business partners for 40 years, we can attest that while confronting issues is never easy, avoidance is worse.
-And we still endorse chocolate too.
-It’s good for your heart.
+As marriage and business partners for over 40 years, we can attest that while confronting issues is never easy, avoidance is worse.
+And we still endorse chocolate too: It’s good for your heart.

 We want to hear: What communication behaviors would you like to change in your relationships this year, and what steps are you taking to do so?
-Join the conversation and click "comments" on our Community of Practice Forum.
+To join the conversation, click "comments" on our Community of Practice Forum.